RasaHQ/rasa/docs/docs/reference/rasa/shared/core/domain.md

  | slots_for_entities(entities: List[Dict[Text, Any]]) -> List[SlotSet]
 ```

-Creates slot events for entities if auto-filling is enabled.
+Creates slot events for entities if from_entity mapping matches.

 **Arguments**: